IsuraNimalasri/UDP/README.md

 #### Worker Spider
 There are multiple number of woker spiders in unders the single sourse.
 The are doing diffrent jobs using metadata.
+There are multiple websites can be source for our scraping engine.each web site has desicated master spider for crawling web data.
+This master spider create metadata file for all workers.

 ## Golden Records